remarkablemark/html-react-parser/README.md

 `replace` allows you to swap an element with your own React element.

-The output of `domNode` is the same as the output from [htmlparser2.parseDOM](https://github.com/fb55/domhandler#example).
+The `domNode` object has the same schema as the output from [htmlparser2.parseDOM](https://github.com/fb55/domhandler#example).

 ```js
 var Parser = require('html-react-parser');